nrgreenup/jekyll-now/about me.md

 permalink: /about me/
 ---

 I am a PhD student in the Department of Sociology at Indiana University and an aspiring data scientist.
 As a sociologist, most of my work has been focused on politics and public opinion.
 However, throughout my tenure at IU, I have devoted the lion's share of my time to developing skills as a quantitative analyst (see section below).
 I am passionate about using these statistical skills I have developed throughout my graduate training to tell stories with and provide actionable insights using data.
-This blog highlights that passion.

 ### Statistical and Methodological Training and Experience
 #### Teaching